Books for Education

 Kate worked part time in our office while applying to PA school.

-We lost touch and are not sure where life took them.
+We lost touch and are not sure where life took her.

 Delany worked part time in our office while applying to PA school.

-We lost touch and are not sure where life took them.
+We lost touch and are not sure where life took her.

 Carlie worked part time in our office while applying to PA school.
-We lost touch and are not sure where life took them.
+We lost touch and are not sure where life took her.

 Sam worked part time in our office while applying to PA school.

-We lost touch and are not sure where life took them.
+We lost touch and are not sure where life took her.

 2019-2020